 Occasionally BugSplat will reject crashes that are being posted in rapid succession.
 This is done to prevent BugSplat from being overrun as well as to allow customers to protect themselves from exceeding their subscription allotments.
 BugSplat may reject crash reports when they are incoming at a rate greater than 1,000,000 per month.
 Additionally, BugSplat can reject repeated crashes coming from the same IP address via a setting on the ‘Settings’ page.
 A list of rejected crashes can be found on BugSplat's Errors page.

 Many of our sample programs are configured to post crashes to the Fred database in BugSplat.
 If you are using one of our samples to test BugSplat, ensure that the database you used to configure the BugSplat SDK matches the value of the database you're viewing in the BugSplat web application.
+Additionally, if your application name or version is missing or cannot be decoded crash reports will be rejected by BugSplat.

 In order to get call stacks that match the function names, file names, and line numbers in your application's source code, many of our integrations require uploading debug symbols.
 More information about symbol files can be found here.